Nabil-Shahriar-Dhrubo/ECE-3118/documentation.md

 # **Git Commands:**

-Git supports many command-line tools and graphical user interfaces.
+Git supports many command-line tools and graphical user interfaces(GUI).
 The Git command line is the only place where we can run all the Git commands.

 # **1. Git Configuration:**